SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 Using multiple specific devices in a model with the concurrency level set to more than 1 can lead to connections between models which are deployed across multiple workers.
 Chains of models using multiple specific devices with high throughput usually scale less well than chains of models all using a single specific device.
 {{< /c8y-admon-info>}}

-### Configuring the number of shown devices, groups and/or assets {#configuring-the-number-of-shown-devices-groups-andor-assets}
+### Configuring the number of shown input sources and output destinations {#configuring-the-number-of-shown-input-sources-and-output-destinations}

 By default, a maximum of 10 items are shown in the following cases:

 -   When you select a different input source or output destination \(see [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block)\).
--   When you replace devices, groups or assets \(see [Replacing devices, groups and assets](/streaming-analytics/analytics-builder/#replacing-devices-groups-and-assets)\).
+-   When you replace devices, groups or assets \(see [Replacing sources or destinations](/streaming-analytics/analytics-builder/#replacing-sources-or-destinations)\).

 When you use the search box in the above cases, this default also applies to the maximum number of items that are shown in the search result.
 When you click **Load more**, up to 10 more items are shown.